 Conversely, adopting the direct migration of update strategies from NIC to NVC frameworks still seems impractical.
-A primary obstacle lies in the evolution of NVC architectures, which now incorporate extensive and complex modules~\cite{li2021deep, li2022hybrid, li2023neural, chen2023stxct} with millions of parameters on the encoding side.
+A primary obstacle lies in the evolution of NVC architectures, which now incorporate extensively complex modules~\cite{li2021deep, li2022hybrid, li2023neural, chen2023stxct} with millions of parameters on the encoding side.
 Some early studies~\cite{guo2020content} have explored online-updating all parameters on the encoding side mirroring strategies used in content-adaptive NICs.
-Though it initially yielded performance gains in early light-weight NVC frameworks~\cite{lu2019dvc}, applying such updates to the intricate architectures of contemporary NVCs will result in prohibitively long encoding time and immense computational demands.
-Recent investigations~\cite{tang2023offline} have also explored updating solely the motion to circumvent the necessity of optimizing all encoding-side parameters.
+Though it initially yielded performance gains in early light-weight NVC frameworks~\cite{lu2019dvc}, applying such updates to the intricate architectures of contemporary NVCs will result in immense computational demands for encoding.
+Recent investigations~\cite{tang2023offline} have also explored updating solely the encoding components of motion to circumvent the necessity of optimizing all encoding-side parameters.
 However, given that motion usually represents just a minor portion of the total bit-rates, confining updates to merely motion components substantially limits the scope for performance enhancements.

 Another challenge limiting the effectiveness of content-adaptive NVC is error accumulation.
-Video compression heavily relies on temporal redundancy. \ie, the compression efficiency of the current frame is greatly dependent on the reconstruction quality of the previously compressed frame.
-However, the online updating strategy, which aims to optimize the rate-distortion value by minimizing both bit-rate and reconstruction quality simultaneously, can negatively impact the quality of subsequent coding frames through increased error accumulation.
-This dynamic underlines the difficulty of achieving both high compression efficiency and maintaining quality across frames.
+Video compression heavily relies on temporal redundancy. \ie, the compression performance of the current frame is greatly dependent on the reconstruction quality of the previously compressed frame.
+However, the online updating strategy, which aims to optimize the rate-distortion value, could simultaneously minimize both bit-rate and reconstruction quality for current coding frames.
+This might negatively impact subsequent coding frames through increased error accumulation.
+Such a dynamic underlines the difficulty of achieving both high compression performance and maintaining quality across frames.